This is what a toss-up looks like at a sportsbook.

 Instead of the Steelers obtaining a special-teams score, they surrendered a second-chance field goal on the ensuing play.
 What should have been a 17-14 halftime lead became a 17-10 halftime deficit.
 A 10-point swing against the Packers?
 That’s hard to overcome.

-- The call not only burned gamblers, who would have received a special-teams touchdown, but it probably resulted in a chain effect.
+- The call not only burned gamblers, who would have received a special-teams touchdown, but also, it likely resulted in a chain effect.
 Pittsburgh lost by 10 when it was a +6.5 underdog.
 The over-under was 5.
 A Steelers TD would probably have changed both of those tickets to winners.

 Why is this matchup soft?
 Isn’t Denver 3-1?
 Yes, but it looks like an overachieving 3-1.
 The Broncos won five games last year.
 They already have three with an easy schedule and now face one of their tougher tasks.